igor11191708/async-http-client/README.md

 ## Validate
 Is an array of different rules to check Data or URLResponse.
-Currently is implemented for status code.
-You can pass to the validate array different combinations to validate like for status code 200 and 202..<205
+Currently is implemented for validating status code.

 ### Status code
 | type | description |